-Ina Otzko has resided mainly abroad since 1993, in Munich, London and Berlin, though always kept a firm bond with the north creating connections between people and places through various art projects and assignments.
-She is the founder of The Hour of Man, a project which aims are to work for an inclusive and diverse world community through collaborative projects; Director of ArtBase Helgeland 66N, a non profit artist initiative she founded in 2005 with Kari Elfstedt, currently run by Otzko, Elfstedt and Toril Bonsaksen; and in spring 2020 she initiated a collocation of production- and exhibition space for professional artists and theatre in Vågen, Sandnessjøen with the mission of opening the exhibition space spring 2021.
-Otzko lives and works in Northern Norway and Italy.
+Ina Otzko has resided mainly abroad since 1993, though always kept a firm bond with the north creating connections between people and places through various art projects and assignments.
+She is the founder of IO RAM , The Hour of Man, a project which aims are to work for an inclusive and diverse world community through collaborative projects; She is director and co-founder of ArtBase Helgeland 66N (2005-), a non profit artist initiative collaborative; and in spring 2020 she initiated a collocation of production- and exhibition space for professional artists and Fyret teaterverksted in Vågen, Sandnessjøen with the mission of opening the exhibition space Vågen Kunsthall spring 2021.
+Otzko currently lives and works in Northern Norway and Italy.

 2015-2022 Chairwoman for The Association of North Norwegian Artists (NNBK)